mohit-codes/mohit-codes/README.md

 - 🌱 I’m currently working on my personal projects and constantly learning Javascript 💛 and it's frameworks/libraries.
 - 👯 I’m open to collaborate on open source projects in frontend.
-- 💬 Ask me about Flutter, JS 💛, React, Node/Express, Python or anything apart tech.
+- 💬 Ask me about JavaScript, React, Node/Express, or anything apart tech.
 - 📫 How to reach me:
   - [Email](mohitkush375@gmail.com)
   - [Linkedin](https://www.linkedin.com/in/mohit-kushwaha/)